-More information is given in the school's Access, Security & Visitor Policy which also includes procedures for full and partial lockdown (Lockdown Policy).
+More information is given in the school's Access, Security & Visitor Policy which also includes procedures for full and partial lockdown (Lockdown Policy) and the school's CCTV Policy.
 All staff must be familiar with these.

 8. WORKPLACE SAFETY FOR TEACHERS, PUPILS AND VISITORS